 Drivers covered by Department of Transportation regulations must comply with such regulations at all times.

-Employees should utilize the Town’s fueling stations when possible.
+Employees should utilize the Town’s fueling stations, when possible, for Town-owned, rented or leased vehicles on the job.
 Any other fuel purchases should be made with a Town purchase card.
 If the employee does not have a Town purchase card, the employee must keep receipts for any fuel purchased and submit them for reimbursement.
 Reference the Town’s Travel Policy for details regarding vehicles and travel.

 AT NO TIME MAY AN EMPLOYEE UNDER THE INFLUENCE OF ALCOHOL OR ILLEGAL DRUGS DRIVE A TOWN VEHICLE OR A PERSONAL VEHICLE WHILE CONDUCTING TOWN BUSINESS.